Controlled objects in left-exact $\infty$-categories and the Novikov conjecture: Introduction

 The idea to use controlled objects to produce coarse homology theories is natural and has been used in previous examples.
 The first case is probably the use of controlled Alexander chains in Roe's construction of ordinary coarse homology.
 Controlled objects in an additive category were used to construct the controlled or coarse versions of algebraic $K$-theory of additive categories, see e.g.~\cite{MR802790}, \cite{MR1880196}, \cite{blr}, \cite{MR2030590}, \cite{equicoarse}.
 In an analogous fashion, coarse topological $K$-homology has been constructed using controlled objects in $C^{*}$-categories, see \cite{buen}, \cite{Bunke:ae}, \cite{Bunke:ad}.
 Non-linear versions of categories of controlled objects, namely $X$-controlled retractive spaces over some auxiliary space, have been used to construct controlled $A$-theory \cite{MR1880196}, \cite{Ullmann:2015aa}, and an equivariant coarse homology theory extending equivariant $A$-theory in \cite{Bunke:aa}.

-In all these examples, the coefficient category $\bC$ is an ordinary category $\bC$.
-In the present paper, we start with an object $\bC$ in $\Fun(BG,\CL)$ (\cref{rgqeroqjkopqwefewfefqef}).
-In the following, we explain how we associate to $X$ in $G\BC$ a category of $X$-controlled objects in $\bC$.
+In all these examples, the coefficient category $\bC$ is an ordinary category.
+In the present paper, we start with {the opposite $\bC$ of a compactly generated presentable $\infty$-category with $G$-action.} In the following, we explain how we associate {to a $G$-bornological coarse space} $X$ a category of $X$-controlled objects in $\bC$.